junejoibraheem377-cloud/snake-game/README.md

 📱 Fully Responsive — Automatically adapts to any mobile or desktop screen size.
 🎨 Polished Visual Design — Smooth gradients, glowing effects, and an expressive snake design with directional eyes.
 🛠️ Built With
-Technology
-Purpose
-HTML5
-Page structure and canvas rendering surface
-CSS
-Responsive layout, UI styling, and animations JavaScript
-Game engine, physics, AI behavior, and rendering logic Canvas API
-Real-time 2D rendering of the game world
-No external frameworks, libraries, or dependencies are used — the entire game runs on native web technologies.
+HTML5 — Page structure and canvas rendering surface CSS3 — Responsive layout, UI styling, and animations JavaScript (ES6) — Game engine, physics, AI behavior, and rendering logic Canvas API — Real-time 2D rendering of the game world No external frameworks, libraries, or dependencies are used — the entire game runs on native web technologies.
 📁 Project Structure
 Code